e5k/e5k.github.io/_posts/2018-06-06-inversion.md

 **Constant parameters**

-This section contains parameters that are kept constant during the inversion Variable | Description
+This section contains parameters that are kept constant during the inversion.

+Variable | Description
 ---------|------------
 lithicDensity | Density of the lithics (kg/m<sup>3</sup>)